-On June 1, 2016, the City began purchasing power from CLECO (formerly NRG Energy) under a five-year contract to provide for more stable energy costs, thereby ending its energy purchase agreement with LEPA.
+The City began purchasing power from CLECO (formerly NRG Energy) under a five-year contract to provide for more stable energy costs, thereby ending its energy purchase agreement with LEPA.
 However, the City is still responsible for its share of power on a take-or-pay basis with LEPA until the City can sell its share to other participants under the LEPA agreements or the end date of the contracts in 2023.